Calcium Supplements: Can They Transform Your Health? Find Out Now!

 As stated above the mineral calcium is essential for proper muscle contraction and relaxation.
 Sufficient calcium intake is necessary for muscles to contract as well as relax in a proper manner required in all our actions besides managing the heart rhythm.

-6. The calcium deprivation prevention
+6. The calcium deprivation prevention:

 Calcium supplements promote healthy body functions and help people with inadequate dietary intake by minimizing low calcium levels symptoms like cramps in the muscles.

-Calcium Supplements Side Effects
+Calcium Tablets Side Effects:

-On the same note, it’s worth mentioning that although calcium supplements can be helpful, they can also do some harm.
+On the same note, it’s worth mentioning that although calcium tablets can be helpful, they can also do some harm.
 This is important since knowing these hazards will help you decide if you should take supplements or not!

 1. Calcium Overload